Harry & Meghan Help Save An Elephant In Newly Released Instagram Pics

 Saving elephants has been a particular focus for both brothers.
 Prince William has spoken about his fear that the species might soon face extinction, leaving his children in a world without the beautiful creatures.

-He lamented that poached continue at its current pace, elephants could be gone from the wild by the time his daughter, Princess Charlotte, turns 25-years-old, per the International Business Times.
+He lamented that if poaching continues at its current pace, elephants could be gone from the wild by the time his daughter, Princess Charlotte, turns 25-years-old, per the International Business Times.

 “I’m not prepared to be part of a generation that lets these iconic species disappear and have to explain to our children why we lost this battle when we had the tools to win it.”

-Prince Harry himself is soon going to be father; he and his wife Meghan are expecting their first child later this month.
+Prince Harry himself is soon going to be a father; he and his wife Meghan are expecting their first child later this month.